 The biggest and most obvious thing you’ll feel when lying on the Tempur-Adapt is how much it hugs your body.
 This makes it the best memory foam mattress for people who love the sensation of being cradled and who are dealing with neck, hip, back and knee pain, as the Tempur-Adapt relieves pressure in all of those areas.
 It uses the brand’s famous NASA-developed Tempur material to alleviate pressure points, all while adapting to your unique body shape, temperature and weight.

-There’s also bags of motion cancellation and cooling clout going on here, with the Tempur Adapt quickly absorbing motion so that you and your partner don’t wake each other up with your movements.
-As for cooling, while this isn’t a proper cooling mattress like the Tempur-Breeze, it does sport cooling fabric woven into the cover, while the open-cell Tempur material boosts breathability during sleep.
+There’s also bags of motion cancellation going on here, with the Tempur Adapt quickly absorbing motion so that you and your partner don’t wake each other up with your movements.
+As for cooling, while this isn’t a proper cooling mattress like the Tempur-Breeze, it does sport cooling fabric woven into the cover, while the open-cell Tempur material is designed to boost breathability during sleep.

-If you want the cheapest Tempur mattress, look elsewhere (our best Tempur-Pedic mattress sales guide has the latest offers), but if you want one of Tempur’s best memory foam mattresses for relieving pressure in all sleepers, here it is.
+While it's certainly an investment, Tempur-Pedic mattress sales are fairly common, so you might not have to shell out the full list price.
+And if you want one of Tempur’s best memory foam mattresses for relieving pressure in all sleepers, here it is.

 This award-winning Leesa Original memory foam mattress stands at 10 inches tall and relies upon a mix of premium foams to prevent overheating during sleep.
 While it isn’t a proper cooling mattress, during testing we found that the Leesa Original remained cool to the touch during sleep, thanks to a cooling top layer with twill cover.
 It also sleeps cooler than some of the other models featured in this memory foam mattress guide, including the Zinus Green Tea Memory Foam, which sleeps much warmer in comparison.